 I'm thinking of people who...

 That doesn't mean they couldn't make a good partner, but at the moment it’s unlikely that they're ready to be in a serious relationship.

 This subject is worth a whole separate article of its own!
 Do sign up to my blog to be notified when I publish new articles like this.

 You fell in love, and thought you knew what it would take to build a healthy relationship (we all do early on).
 Or maybe you just took the plunge without ever giving it some serious thought.
 Now, though, you may well be shocked, hurt and disappointed that it isn't working out.
 Your hopes and expectations are, perhaps to your surprise, not coming to fruition.

 We learn about relationships by experience, starting right from birth in the relationships we have with our parents/caregivers.
 Different relationships develop throughout our childhood, adolescence and early adulthood.
-Our experiences in any relationship can be anywhere on the scale from being utterly spoilt and 'mollycoddled' to being neglected, abused and (frequently) abandoned.
+In every relationship, we can be anywhere on the scale from utterly spoilt and mollycoddled to neglected, abused and (frequently) abandoned.

 We learn about trust, boundaries, giving and receiving, judgement, reliability and accountability, safety and security, the value of our emotions, how to communicate and a whole lot more.
 All of these form the bedrock for our serious intimate relationships.
 Our experiences form an intricate, unconscious pattern which we only become aware of when we consciously reflect on them in the present.
 We learn how our emotions influence our boundaries, and what we value and nurture or reject.

 The key questions now are: